thecheis/Boston-Icons/README.md

 *Boston icons aren't affiliated with any project that isn't designed by the author.
 Any other use isn't officially supported.*

-## Wiki
-There is available a little [wiki](https://github.com/heychrisd/Boston-Icons/wiki) for more info about multiple things (philosophy, production, FAQ, etc).

 ---